matthewscharles/instrument-maker/README.md

 ## **Nothing about us without us**

 Through this framework, we hope to ensure more people have direct access to the act of coding and customisation.
-This is a tool made by and for our community, and we look forward to opening it up to a more inclusive approach.
+This is a tool made by and for our community as disabled and/or neurodivergent people, and we look forward to opening it up to a more inclusive approach as our priorities are addressed.

 All too often in instrument development settings such as hackathons, it is assumed that the setup of a new instrument will be the domain of a specialist separate from a musician as an end user.
 This can maintain a divide between specialists without lived experience of disability creating resources for disabled people.
-We need more collaborative spaces.
+We need to establish more collaborative spaces.

 The project was established by  [Charles Matthews](http://ardisson.net/),  [Gift Tshuma](http://www.utchoir.com/), and [Roybn Steward](https://www.robynsteward.com/music), starting from Gift's question: "can you give me a Pure Data demo lasting one minute, if it's supposted to be such an accessible way into building instruments?" (we're getting there).